ARMmbed/mbed-client-example-6lowpan/README.md

 * You should be able to see an increment in the **/Test/0/Dynamic** count.

-* Press the **register** button (indicated in the image below) to deregister your device from mDS.
+* Press the **Register** button (indicated in the image below) to deregister your device from mDS.
 You will see that the end-point has been removed from the web UI and the device status is `Stale` in the Connected Home app.

 * To register your device again, simply press the **Restart** button.